veertuinc/anka-docs/Plugins and Integrations/Controller + Registry/jenkins.md

         - If the Jenkins URL doesn't resolve inside of the VM (like if it's set to http://localhost), you won't be able to use JNLP.
         - _If you're seeing any problems post-creation of the agent inside of Jenkins, check the running VMs `/tmp/log.txt` for errors._
         - The agent.jar will be [downloaded on the VM using `curl`](https://github.com/jenkinsci/anka-build-plugin/blob/2c20ba0c22e0c4d164bf8175128064754a301908/src/main/java/com/veertu/plugin/anka/JnlpCommandBuilder.java#L14) and if the VM does not have your root CA available to validate the Jenkins HTTPS, you will need the VM to trust it with `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ca-crt.pem`.

-{{< hint info >}}
-###### **Launch Methods Explained**
-  - SSH: Requires that your VM has a forwarded guest port of 22 to the host.
-Jenkins will SSH into the (ssh-slaves plugin) VM once it's running and execute `java` [remoting.jar](https://github.com/jenkinsci/remoting/) to establish the communication.
-  - JNLP: This will start the VM using a "startup_script" that downloads the agent.jar from jenkins using the primary Jenkins URL you've set and then communicate with Jenkins over the inbound agent port Jenkins provides (editable under `Configure Global Security > TCP port for inbound agents`).
-This does not need SSH.

-{{< /hint >}}

 5. (Optional) Set **Maximum Allowed Nodes/Agents** if you need to limit the amount of agents that any jobs are allowed to start.